Valien/Bash-alicious/README.md

 **Script Descriptions (bash)**

+* `cleanfiles.sh` - super simple script that runs once a day and deletes files older than 24 hours in x folder.

+* `directorytotxt.sh` - another simple script that you can use to extract a list of file names and dump them to a txt file

 * `rackspace-clouddb-backup.sh` -- This script lets you set a nightly backup schedule for your Cloud Databases.
 A feature that is currently not available outside of the Rackspace API.
 You will need your Account Name and API key.

 * `slack-stream-images-webhook.sh` - this script queries a folder for any changes and posts images to a Slack channel using the Slack webhook api.
 Set a cron job to run this all the time and voila!
 Enjoy the data.

-* `cleanfiles.sh` - super simple script that runs once a day and deletes files older than 24 hours in x folder.

-* `directorytotxt.sh` - another simple script that you can use to extract a list of file names and dump them to a txt file
+* `ssl-query.sh` - this script utilizes OpenSSL to query any URL and returns it's certificate information

 **Script Descriptions (PowerShell)**

+* `DeleteSQLBackups.ps1` -- This script runs through a specified folder and removes all SQL Express backups (.bak) after an X amount of time.

 * `FileCount.ps1` -- This script just runs through a bunch of folders and outputs a total file count to a .txt file

-* `DeleteSQLBackups.ps1` -- This script runs through a specified folder and removes all SQL Express backups (.bak) after an X amount of time.